 Studio Bark Projects

 Studio Bark worked on the project due to the team’s strong belief in the importance of community, diversity and education.
-Studio Bark have delivered a community garden space in RDLAC’s courtyard following a snappy two week live-build, in association with The University of East London.
-The structure itself was very simple, but incorporates a long pop-up hatch window (powered by reclaimed car-boot pistons), a modular (locally sourced) Douglas Fir skin and a modular green roof.
+In particular, the structure itself was very simple.
+However Studio Bark incorporated a long pop-up hatch window (powered by reclaimed car-boot pistons), a modular (locally sourced) Douglas Fir skin and a modular green roof.

-The project was split up into four workshops: the first focusing on the innovative U-Build frame, the second on prototypes for the modular and demountable green roof system, the third on the modular and demountable cladding system and the fourth on the flexible and stackable furniture.
+Studio Bark split the project into four workshops where the first one focused on the innovative U-Build frame.
+The second workshop focused on prototypes for the modular and demountable green roof system.
+The third one focused on the modular and demountable cladding system.
+And finally the fourth one focused on the flexible and stackable furniture.
 Studio Bark are passionate about education, with a specific focus on improving young architectural students’ exposure to real building sites with real clients.
 Not only has this project greatly benefited the students and the community, but has also helped to broadcast the importance of environmentalism to a young and diverse range of people.
-RDLAC Garden Room will now become a test-centre for UEL’s Architectural Technology course, who will be monitoring it over a full heating and cooling season to test the internal environment and ongoing energy usage.

-Studio Bark are financing this project themselves, but are also being helped out by a few key sponsors and helpers, including Metsawood (@MetsaWoodUK) , Back to Earth (@backtoearthsw), Armaria Design and Butyl Products Group.
+Studio Bark financed the project, but were also supported by a few key sponsors and helpers, including Metsawood (@MetsaWoodUK), Back to Earth (@backtoearthsw), Armaria Design and Butyl Products Group.

 Live-build stop motion here